John Marshall: Jackson administration

 Marshall personally opposed the presidential candidacy of Andrew Jackson, whom the Chief Justice saw as a dangerous demagogue, and he caused a minor incident during the 1828 presidential campaign when he criticized Jackson's attacks on President John Quincy Adams.
 After the death of Associate Justice Washington in 1829, Marshall was the last remaining original member of the Marshall Court, and his influence declined as new justices joined the Court.
 After Jackson took office in 1829, he clashed with the Supreme Court, especially with regards to his administration's policy of Indian removal.

 In the 1823 case of Johnson v.
-M'Intosh, the Marshall Court had established the supremacy of the federal government in dealing with Native American tribes.
+McIntosh, the Marshall Court had established the supremacy of the federal government in dealing with Native American tribes.
 In the late 1820s, the state of Georgia stepped up efforts to assert its control over the Cherokee within state borders, with the ultimate goal of removing the Cherokee from the state.
 After Georgia passed a law that voided Cherokee laws and denied several rights to the Native Americans, former Attorney General William Wirt sought an injunction to prevent Georgia from exercising sovereignty over the Cherokee.
 The Supreme Court heard the resulting case of Cherokee Nation v.
 Georgia in 1831.
 Writing for the Court, Marshall held that Native American tribes constituted "domestic dependent nations," a new legal status, but he dismissed the case on the basis of standing.

 At roughly the same time that the Supreme Court issued its decision in Cherokee Nation v.
 Georgia, a group of white missionaries living with the Cherokee were arrested by the state of Georgia.
 The State did so on the basis of an 1830 state law that prohibited white men from living on Native American land without a state license.
 Among those arrested was Samuel Worcester, who, after being convicted of violating the state law, challenged the constitutionality of the law in federal court.
 The arrest of the missionaries became a key issue in the 1832 presidential election, and one of the presidential candidates, William Wirt, served as the attorney for the missionaries.
 On March 3, 1832, Marshall delivered the opinion of the Court in the case of Worcester v.
 Georgia.
 The Court's holding overturned the conviction and the state law, holding that the state of Georgia had improperly exercised control over the Cherokee.
 It is often reported that in response to the Worcester decision President Andrew Jackson declared "John Marshall has made his decision; now let him enforce it!"
 More reputable sources recognize this as a false quotation.
 Regardless, Jackson refused to enforce the decision, and Georgia refused to release the missionaries.
 The situation was finally resolved when the Jackson administration privately convinced Governor Wilson Lumpkin to pardon the missionaries.